AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 Example #2
 ~~~~~~~~~~

-Here we are interested in a package body providing a single instance stack. ``Content`` and ``Top`` are the global variables used to register the stack’s state.
+Here we are interested in a package body providing a single instance stack. ``Content`` and ``Top`` are the global variables used to register the stack's state.
 Once again, this package is identified to be in the SPARK subset.

 .. code:: ada